 2. Burnt Ivory King

 Here come the two hardest bosses in all of Dark Souls 2.
-The Burnt Ivory King is very difficult because of the sword attacks he does.
+The Burnt Ivory King is tough because of the sword attacks he does.
 He does this spinning attack where crystals emerge from the ground and damage you when he hits the floor.
 Some might say his moves were almost identical to Knight Artorious from Dark Souls.
 When you beat him, you get the 2nd crown.

 1. Fume Knight

 The Fume Knight is considered one of the hardest bosses in all of Dark Souls history because of his broad moveset.
 He uses weapons like a giant sword to throw dark magic at the player.
 The best thing to do is to have good dark resistance and defense because it will drain your health.
 When you beat him, you get the 3rd crown.